 by Mary Ungoed-Thomas

-David is British, almost French, and Brazilian by osmosis.
+David is British, partially French, and Brazilian by osmosis.
 His day job entails occasional bureaucratic absurdities but also the privilege of working for a bigger cause, which frequently provides a catalyst for creativity.
 His literary output over the last 20 years has been eclectic, including poetry (as yet unpublished); satirical plays, songs and sketches (each with unique performances); and Angeland (his first novel).
 He lives just over the border from Geneva with his impatient and adorable Franco-Brazilian wife and 30-odd plants.